Thinking About Moving to Portugal

 Can I change my residency type after arriving in Portugal?

-Yes, the law allows changing your residency type once you meet the requirements.
+Yes, Portuguese law allows changing your residency type once you meet the requirements.

 How long does it take to obtain residency?